university-bootcamp/coding-environment/cloud-ide.md

 If you want to stop your running application, simply close the rails process in the terminal/process pane.

-> Note: Remember <a href="workspace-note">this note regarding how your workspace will reset after it has been stopped</a>.
+> Note: Remember <a href="#workspace-note">this note regarding how your workspace will reset after it has been stopped</a>.
 Also remember to re-navigate into your project using `cd projects/splurty`.

 ## Alternatives